grymoire7/notes/memory.md

 # An Opinionated Guide to Memorization

 This guide is opinionated in the sense that many choices have been made specifically to minimize conflict between the various subsystems.
-Also, it's biased towards certain practical requirements of magicians and specifically does not take into consideration the needs of the memory competition.
+Also, it does not take into consideration the needs of the memory competition.
+Instead we focus on the more practical problems of the regular person... and magicians.

 ## The Mnemonic Major System